You may have the right to be paid for time spent preparing for work.

 How to join a lawsuit for unpaid wages

-If you were required to complete job-related tasks while off the clock — including putting on safety equipment, walking to the time clock or going through security screenings — you may be eligible to join a wage and hour lawsuit.
+If you are paid hourly and were required to complete job-related tasks while off the clock — including putting on safety equipment, walking to the time clock or going through security screenings — you may be eligible to join a wage and hour lawsuit.

 Fill out the form on this page to see if you qualify for a free case evaluation.